sensei-hacker/inavwiki/GPS--and-Compass-setup.md

 * Use an analogue compass in preference to a digital (mobile phone) compass.
 The compass in your phone is likely to be a similar chip to that on your aircraft, and is as susceptible to errors of interference and calibration
 * Alternatively, if you know the orientation of surrounding landmarks (e.g. my house is pretty much N/S), then you can do  static tests against land orientation.

-Check your machine at cardinal points (North, East, South, West).
+Check your machine at cardinal points (North (0°), East (90°), South (180°), West (270°)).
 Degree perfect alignment is not necessary (and probably not measurable), but you should aim for +/- 5° of known magnetic direction.

 * If the values are incorrect by a multiple of 90°, then the numeric alignment needs to be changed
 * If the values are just randomly wrong across the cardinal points, then FLIP is probably wrong (as well).